hirano00o/edy/README.md

 # edy
-edy is a command line interface designed to make DynamoDB easy to use.

 [![test](https://github.com/hirano00o/edy/actions/workflows/test.yml/badge.svg)](https://github.com/hirano00o/edy/actions/workflows/test.yml)
 [![Coverage Status](https://coveralls.io/repos/github/hirano00o/edy/badge.svg?branch=master)](https://coveralls.io/github/hirano00o/edy?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/hirano00o/edy)](https://goreportcard.com/report/github.com/hirano00o/edy)

+edy is a command line interface designed to make DynamoDB easy to use.
+When you query or scan on DynamoDB with AWS CLI, you have to write a lot of keys and values and options.
+If you run it many times, it's very hard.
+Also, the results are deeply nested and difficult to read.
+We are developing `edy` to make the results easier to handle and in order to reduce writing.
+Currently, `scan`, `query` (and `describe-table`) are available.
+Options support filter and projection, GSI.
+Other commands and options are under development.

 # Installation
 ## Download Binaries